 - Relevant information from other health professionals, relatives or those who care for you

 To ensure you receive the best possible care, your records are used to facilitate the care you receive.
-Information may be used within the GP practice for clinical audit to monitor the quality of the service provided.
+Information may be used within the GP practice for clinical audit to monitor the quality of the service provided, which also includes the recording of all telephone calls for the following reasons:

 How do we lawfully use your data?